BurdaMagazinOrg/thunder-distribution/documentation/thunder/USAGE.md

 More information about [drush](http://docs.drush.org/) and [drush installation](http://docs.drush.org/en/master/install/)

-### Install drupal
+#### Install drupal
-Copy and edit the example settings files in the settings folder
+Copy and edit the example settings files in the settings folder.
+In settings.php change the placeholder <insert your profile> and <insert your acquia settings file>
+you get your acquia settings file include from your acquia clouds settings.php

-    ~/your-project-dir $ cp settings/example.settings.acquia.php settings/settings.php
+    ~/your-project-dir $ cp settings/example.settings.acquia.php settings/settings.acquia.php
     ~/your-project-dir $ cp settings/example.settings.local.php settings/settings.local.php

+Create your projects drush make file and include the thunder make file in it.
+Add all additional modules not provided by thunder to this make file.

+    ~/your-project-dir $ touch your-project.yml

+The file should at least contain the following lines:

+    includes:
+      thunder:
+        thunder.yml

-Copy example build properties file and change it accordingly
+Copy example build properties file and change its content to match your environment.
+Replace the line makefile=thunder.yml with your makefile.

     ~/your-project-dir $ cp example.build.process build.process

-Use the provided drush make file to create the site in the folder docroot
+Use phing to create the site in the folder docroot

-    ~/your-project-dir $ drush make --prepare-install thunder.yml docroot
+    ~/your-project-dir $ phing make

 The document root of the project resides in the "docroot" directory of the repository, point your webserver to this directory.
 Make sure you have created a MySQL database for your project have your database credentials ready.